beerose/blog/content/posts/comments-db-model/post.md

 [Here](https://www.cybertec-postgresql.com/en/postgresql-ltree-vs-with-recursive/) you can read more about a comparison between a recursive CTE and ltree.

+**Note:** In the previous examples, we were using comments' ids for paths.
+However, suppose you're using strings such as UUID for it.
+In that case, you might need an additional way of representing comments unique identifiers as ltree's label should only have alphanumeric characters and underscores.

 ## Summary

 As I mentioned before, choosing a suitable model depends on many things — each application has different requirements and cares about different things.
 In this article, I only showed a few options that I've been looking at myself recently.
 However, other ways of handling multi-level comments may be a much better option in your particular use cases.
 Maybe a bridge table storing all the relations is a right fit for your app?
-Or perhaps you don't use a relational database and have a totally different way of dealing with this problem?
-Choosing the right solution also depends on your current database and its supported features (good luck with working with jsons in MS SQL server).
+Or perhaps you don't want to use a relational database and have a totally different way of dealing with this problem?
+Choosing the right solution also depends on your current database and its supported features (good luck with working with jsons in MS SQL server 😅).
+I'd be happy to hear about your solutions — you can reach out to me via [Twitter](https://twitter.com/aleksandrasays)!